 A criminal conviction can ruin your life.
 Really – it can.
-We have worked with students who pled guilty – without a lawyer – and have seen how it affected their chances at getting jobs, promotions, driving school buses, admission to medical school, nursing school, stock brokers licenses, etc. We wish we were making this up… A criminal conviction will affect driver's license, grants, admission to schools, and scholarships.
+We have worked with students who pled guilty – without a lawyer – and have seen how it affected their chances at getting jobs, promotions, driving school buses, admission to medical school, nursing school, stock brokers licenses, etc. A criminal conviction will affect driver's license, grants, admission to schools, and scholarships.
 Worse, it also determines the jobs you can obtain when you get out of school.
 Do you want to be a school teacher or a school bus driver?
 An MIP conviction can RUIN that dream.
-An MIP conviction is put on your permanent automobile driving record, it will affect your insurance rates and potentially place you in a high risk pool or make you uninsurable (if you doubt this, just ask your parents).
+An MIP conviction is put on your permanent automobile driving record, it will affect your insurance rates and potentially place you in a high risk pool or make you uninsurable.

-Concerned that teenagers were drinking to excess and not seeking medical help when needed, the Michigan Legislature amended the MIP Statute in 2012 to provide amnesty for underage drinkers and their companions.
-The goal of the Amnesty section is to encourage underage drinkers to call for help when one of their friends drinks too much, overdoses, or starts having medical trouble.
-To qualify for the Minor in Possession immunity or Amnesty from prosecution, the minor (less than age 21) must voluntarily present themselves to a hospital, med-center or health facility or contact a police officer or ambulance for the purpose of obtaining legitimate medical treatment.
+Concerned that teenagers were drinking to excess and not seeking medical help when needed, the Michigan Legislature amended the MIP Statute to provide amnesty for underage drinkers and their companions.
+The goal of the amnesty section is to encourage underage drinkers to call for help when one of their friends drinks too much, overdoses, or starts having medical trouble.
+To qualify for the Minor in Possession amnesty from prosecution, the minor (less than age 21) must voluntarily present themselves to a hospital, med-center or health facility or contact an ambulance, 911, or police department for the purpose of obtaining medical treatment.

-We have had only a couple of Amnesty situations.
+We have seen a couple of amnesty situations.
 We are not seeing very many of these cases because prosecutors are choosing to not write criminal charges.
-For example, in one case a drinking buddy called police because their friend (also a minor under age 21) had become highly intoxicated, started acting strangely, and took off into a cold night without a jacket or phone.
+For example, in one case we handled a drinking buddy called police because their friend had become highly intoxicated, started acting strangely, and took off into a cold night without a jacket or phone.
 When the other minors could not find the person, they called police for help.
 The intoxicated minor was charged with MIP, but the friends who had been drinking with him and summoned police were not.